-A simple collection of tips I have found useful over the years to get dinner ready when I don’t have a lot of time.
+A simple collection of tips I have found useful over the years to get dinner ready fast for the hungry family.
 Includes quick dinner ideas, meal prep ideas, and time saving tips.

 Prep & Execution

 - Keep boiled eggs handy.
 Great to toss into salads, lunches and soups.
 Extra time savers: Add a bit of salt or baking soda into water while boiling for easy peeling.
 Or purchase pre-cooked boiled eggs from the grocer.

 - Prep vegetables by chopping or slicing after purchase.
 This cuts down prep work on busy weeknights.
 Veggies usually remain fresh for 48-72 hours.
 Extra time savers: Purchase pre-cut vegetables from the grocer.

 - Purchase steamer bags to steam veggies in microwave.
 This saves time AND money!
 Pro tip: Rinse the bag well and use once more.

 - Buy jarred minced garlic.
 Saves a ton of time in recipes that call for garlic!
 Use 1:1 ratio.
 Pro tip: May take experimentation to find brand preference.

 - Invest in a meat mallet (this one is my favorite).
 Thick meat takes longer to cook through.
 Pound out chicken or pork to ¾ of an inch for even faster cooking.

 - Cook thin pasta.
 Pasta is a go-to for busy nights.
 Angel hair pasta cooks in less than 5 minutes.
 Refrigerated pasta varieties cook in less than 4 minutes!

 - Purchase an egg slicer for even slicing- eggs, mushrooms, hulled strawberries.